proactis-documentation/documentation-source/docs/p2p/commitments.md

 # Commitment Posting
+To allow the real time posting of commitments into a finance system a custom commitment DLL can be written which to responds to new commitments being placed on the __proactis3commitmentslink__ message qeueue (MSMQ).

+The format of these message queue entries is defined by the __Grouped Commitments Export__ application hook.
+(This is detailed separately.)

+The windows service __PROACTIS P2P Client Commitments Service__ monitors the __proactis3commitmentslink__ message queue and calls the custom DLL once per message it receives.

 ## Implementation
 + Create a new C# Class Library project called xyzCommitmentProcessor. ( _xyz_ can be anything)